 Rick Workman, DMD

-Rick Workman, DMD, is the founder of Heartland Dental.
-After practicing full-time, Dr. Workman created Heartland Dental, a world-class dental support organization, offering nonclinical, administrative services to supported dentists.
-Heartland Dental has more than 700 supported dental offices in 32 states.
+Rick Workman, DMD, is founder and chief executive officer of Heartland Dental.
+After practicing full-time, Dr. Workman created Heartland Dental, a world-class dental support organization offering affiliated dentists nonclinical, administrative support.
+Heartland Dental has over 625 supported dental offices in 28 states.
 Dr. Workman may be reached at firstname.lastname@example.org.